 \section{Abstract}

-Short hydrogen bonds (SHBs), defined by donor–acceptor distances below 2.5 \AA, represent a distinct regime in acid–base chemistry where conventional models of hydrogen-bonding break down.
-In an organic crystal formed via a temperature-induced chemical transformation of L-glutamine, we previously identified an SHB that is permissive to proton transfer leading to a characteristic double-well potential implying an activated process.
-Herein, using path-integral \textit{ab initio} molecular dynamics (PI-AIMD), we show that nuclear quantum effects (NQEs) completely eliminate the classical barrier leading to a symmetrization of the proton along the hydrogen-bond.
-While in the classical case, the proton transfer is strongly coupled to the rocking modes of the ammonium ion in the crystal, NQEs significantly reduce these correlations.
-Examining the electronic structure through Wannier centers (WCs) further reveals a quantum-driven redistribution of bonding electrons, blurring the distinction between hydrogen bonding and covalency.
-Taken together, our findings indicate that NQEs in this organic crystal leads to a situation where both the donor and acceptor can simultaneously act as both an acid and base.
+Short hydrogen bonds, defined by donor–acceptor distances below 2.5 Å, represent a distinct regime in acid–base chemistry where conventional models of hydrogen bonding break down.
+In an organic crystal formed via a temperature-induced chemical transformation of L-glutamine, we previously identified a short hydrogen bond featuring a double-well potential indicative of activated proton transfer.
+Here, using path-integral \textit{ab initio} molecular dynamics, we show that nuclear quantum effects completely eliminate the classical barrier leading to a symmetrization of the proton along the hydrogen-bond.
+Classically, proton transfer is strongly coupled to the rocking motion of a neighboring ammonium ion; under quantum effects, this coupling is significantly reduced.
+Furthermore, examining the electronic structure through Wannier centers reveals a quantum-driven redistribution of bonding electrons, blurring the distinction between hydrogen bonding and covalency.
+Taken together, our findings indicate that nuclear quantum effects in this organic crystal create a regime where the donor and acceptor simultaneously act as acid and base.